jonuar/jonuar/README.md

 <div align="center">

   # Salutations 👋, I'm **Joshua**
   I am a developer interested in all things web.
+If it's coded, I'm probably curious about it.
+My natural habitat includes keyboards, caffeine, and the occasional debugging session that turns into an existential crisis.

 &nbsp;